floating-ui/floating-ui/CONTRIBUTING.md

 ## Setup

-Then run `npm install` or `yarn` to install the needed dependencies.
+Then run `yarn` to install the needed dependencies.

+Note that `npm` is not supported because this projects makes use of the Yarn workspaces.

 ## Developing